Inviting Visitors from Abroad: The B-2 visitor visa

 Letters for your visitors’ visa appointments

-Students that are not in one of these immigration categories can request a letter of student status or a letter of graduation from the UMBC Registrar’s Office.
+Students can request a letter of student status or a letter of graduation from the UMBC Registrar’s Office to prove that you are graduating from your program.
+Additionally, you can order an official transcript here.

-Please read on to learn more about the B-2 visitor visa.
+Please read the U.S. Department of State’s website to learn more about the B-2 visitor visa.
+For specific instructions, please visit your local Embassy’s website.

 Who needs a B-2 Visitor Visa to visit the US?